 Ligence develops an Image Analysis tool

-Ligence is a Lithuanian startup developing tools for cardiac risk diagnosis and measuring tools.
+Ligence is a Lithuanian HealthTech startup that develops tools for cardiac risk diagnosis and measuring tools.
 The startup develops CardioEchoAI, a heart ultrasound image analysis tool.
 It uses deep learning algorithms to mimic steps performed by a cardiologist during a regular heart ultrasound examination, speeding up the analysis of 2D transthoracic echocardiography (TTE).
 The startup’s automated heart ultrasound imaging workflow reduces the average examination time from 30 to 5 min, as well as increases the overall accuracy and diagnosis.

 Uventions provides Automated Disinfection